by Ashley Turrell, membership and analytics director

 When developing and evaluating machine rates for injection molders, there is hardly a one-size-fits-all option.
 Instead, a myriad of factors come into play, and those variables are unique to each company.
 Instead of looking at machine rates as a snapshot of data, molders should dive deeper into what variables need to be taken into consideration.
 Machine rates across the industry are just part of a whole and need to be reviewed regularly for quoting and budgeting purposes.

 The 2019 Plastics Industry Machine Rate Report, recently published by the Manufacturers Association for Plastics Processors (MAPP), takes a comprehensive look into multiple factors that impact an organization’s machine rate.
-With inputs from more than 250 plastics companies, across 18 different industries and from all areas of the United States, the report is able to analyze and present data that affect companies’ machine rates.
+With inputs from more than 250 plastics companies, across 18 different industries and from all areas of the US, the report is able to analyze and present data that affect companies’ machine rates.

 Reported machine rates for injection molders range from $20.00 per hour to $328.90 per hour.
 The most easily defined factor at play is machine tonnage.
 Reported machine rates for machines under 75 tons average around $31.00 per hour without labor or selling, general and administrative expenses (SG&A), while larger presses approach closer to $200.00 per hour.
 Beyond the obvious variable of machine size, manufacturing environment, industry served, labor costs and a variety of markups have an impact on the hourly rates manufacturers put on their machines.